Big changes are coming to aged care, affecting how support is accessed, funded, and delivered…

 Terminal medical condition

-If two medical practitioners (one of those being a specialist in the area related to your illness) can verify that you are not likely to survive a period of 24 months from a designated date, then you may qualify for early access to super.
+If two medical practitioners (one of whom is a specialist in the area related to your illness) can verify that you are not likely to survive 24 months from a designated date, then you may qualify for early access to super.

-If sickness or injury causes you to become permanently incapacitated, you may be able to withdraw from your super.
-This would require medical evidence that you are permanently unable to work in any job that you are qualified to carry out.
+If sickness or injury causes you to become temporarily or permanently incapacitated, you may be able to withdraw from your super.
+This would require medical evidence that you are permanently unable to work in any job you are qualified to do.

-If you are not able to make ends meet for your family and have received income from Centrelink regularly for 26 weeks, then you may qualify for severe financial hardship.
+If you are unable to make ends meet for your family, struggling to cover family living expenses, and have received income from Centrelink regularly for 26 weeks, you may qualify for severe financial hardship.

 First Home Super Saver Scheme